Jerasaurus/shellpowerplusplus/USER_MANUAL.md

 3. Rotate if needed to orient correctly
 4. Select cell preset (Maxeon Gen 5 recommended)
 5. Use auto-layout or manually place cells
-6. Wire cells into strings
+6. Wire cells into strings (use Group Select for snake pattern)
+7. Add bypass diodes to protect against shading (optional)
-7. Set location and date
+8. Set location and date
-8. Run daily simulation
+9. Run daily simulation
-9. Iterate on layout to optimize results
+10. Iterate on layout to optimize results

 ---